Sally Field Says Burt Reynolds Would Have Been ‘Hurt’ By Her New Memoir, ‘In Pieces’

 “[The relationship was] confusing and complicated, and not without loving and caring, but really complicated and hurtful to me.”

-Her upcoming memoir apparently delves into great detail about their relationship — and Burt Reynold’s personal problems — that began in the late 1970s.
+Her upcoming memoir apparently delves into great detail about their relationship — and Burt Reynolds’ personal problems — that began in the late 1970s.
 Field’s book claims that Reynolds was abusing barbiturates, Percodan, and Valium.
 The memoir also makes the claim that Reynolds was receiving regular, and ultimately mysterious, injections to his chest during this period of time.

 Despite her best efforts to enroll him into therapy or counseling for his seeming anxiety and stress, Reynolds resisted Fields on the subject, preferring self-medication of his own design.

-Reynolds would, years later, undergo a quintuple heart bypass surgery after entering rehab to battle an addition to prescription painkillers.
+Reynolds would, years later, undergo a quintuple heart bypass surgery after entering rehab to battle an addiction to prescription painkillers.

 Field explained some of the tangled emotional web behind her earlier fling with Reynolds, offering up the bizarre explanation that it was birthed out of an abusive situation that had befallen her as a young child.
 Claiming that she had been abused by her stepfather — stuntman Jock Mahoney — and implying that her relationship with Reynolds was an attempt to recreate and exorcise those demons from her youth, Field nonetheless made it clear that she would miss her ex-lover terribly.